-- 1. Have a General understanding of the Intellectual Property Rights. - 2.
-Have awareness of different forms of intellectual property rights, national and international IPR related legislations. - 3.
-Have a general understanding about the provisions, privileges and limitations of intellectual property right holders with an understanding of the legal aspects (civil or criminal) of the use of intellectual property rights.

-- 4. Acquire Knowledge of National and International Trade Agreements and Agencies functioning in relation to intellectual property rights - 5.
-Be aware and have a general understanding of patenting procedures and licensing.
+٠, beenied to be om only 1.
+Have a General understanding of the Intellectual Property Rights.
+2. Have awareness of different forms of intellectual property rights, national and international IPR related legislations.
+3. Have a general understanding about the provisions, privileges and limitations of intellectual property right holders with an understanding of the legal aspects (civil or criminal) of the use of intellectual property rights.
+4. Acquire Knowledge of National and International Trade Agreements and Agencies functioning in relation to intellectual property rights 5 Re aware and have a general understanding of natenting procedures and licensing